faros-ai/faros-events-cli/README.md

 #### Deployment Event - `deployment`

-A `deployment` event communicates a deployments status, destination environment as well as the associated build to Faros.
+A `deployment` event communicates a deployment's status, destination environment as well as the associated build to Faros.

-##### Deployment Fields
+##### Deployment Arguments

 | Argument                                  | Description                                                                         | Required | Default        | Allowed Value                                                  |
 | ----------------------------------------- | ----------------------------------------------------------------------------------- | -------- | -------------- | -------------------------------------------------------------- |